 For the third time, Sam’s Club has lost an appeal in a personal injury action that awarded a woman $1 million for injuries she sustained in a New Jersey store.
 Read More

 A few years ago, Alisha Bromfield, a Home Depot employee, was strangled and killed by her supervisor while the two were traveling to a wedding together.
 Read More

 Many crisis events are, by their nature, impossible to predict.
 However, the impact they have on retailers can be dramatically curtailed if the organization is prepared and crisis leadership is adequately prepared to manage the resultant disruption.
 Read More

 The buy-in and support of all levels of management is vital to maintaining safety in the workplace and the success of our retail safety programs.
-First and foremost, company leadership must clearly demonstrate that the organization cares, and is committed to the safety and well-being of our associates and customers.
+First and foremost, company leadership must clearly demonstrate that the organization cares and is committed to the safety and well-being of our associates and customers.
 Read More

-A Goodwill outlet store in Sacramento failed to train workers and respond to safety hazard warnings, which resulted in the crushing death of Abraham Garza, a loading dock worker, according to California’s workplace safety agency in April.
+In the spring of 2017, a Goodwill outlet store in Sacramento failed to train workers and respond to safety hazard warnings, which resulted in the crushing death of Abraham Garza, a loading dock worker, according to California’s workplace safety agency in April.

 After a six-month Cal-OSHA investigation, which included a finding Read More